nianeyna/ao3downloader/README.md

-## Update about the current DDoS attack on AO3 (July 16, 2023)

-The script seems to be working again based on my testing.
-It's slower than usual due to the rate limit adjustments (you'll see the "ao3 has requested a break" message more often, and the breaks will be longer).
-Other than that though, things look pretty stable for now.
-Happy downloading!

 ## What is this?

 This is a program intended to help you download fanfiction from the [Archive of Our Own](https://archiveofourown.org/) in bulk.
 This program is primarily intended to work with links to the Archive of Our Own itself, but has a secondary function of downloading any [Pinboard](https://pinboard.in/) bookmarks that link to the Archive of Our Own.
 You can ignore the Pinboard functionality if you don't know what Pinboard is or don't use Pinboard.